idd-f19b/idd-f19b.github.io/README.md

   - Search bar and button
 - Hero Section
   - Picture of students working in the Waterfront Campus
-  - Brief description of what Interaction Design is on the picture
+  - Brief description of what Interaction Design is on the picture, low opacity text
   -